SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 This is a very hard question to answer directly.
 The speed of text generation depends from multiple factors, but primarily

-- tensor/matrix operation performance on your hardware
+- matrix operations performance on your hardware
 - memory bandwidth
 - model size

 I'll explain this with more details later, but you can generally get reasonable performance from the LLM by picking model small enough for your hardware.
 If you intend to use GPU, and it has enough memory for a model with it's context - expect real-time text generation.
-In case you want to use both GPU and CPU, or only CPU - you may need to go into very small models to get real-time generation, but it's certainly possible.
+In case you want to use both GPU and CPU, or only CPU - you should expect much lower performance, but real-time text generation is possible with small models.

 ### What quality of responses can I expect?

 That heavily depends on your usage and chosen model.
 I can't answer that question directly, you'll have to play around and find out yourself.
-A rule of thumb is "larger the model, better the response" - consider the fact that the size of SOTA (state-of-the-art) LLMs, like GPT-4 or Claude, are usually measured in hundreds of billions of parameters.
+A rule of thumb is "larger the model, better the response" - consider the fact that size of SOTA (state-of-the-art) models, like GPT-4 or Claude, is usually measured in hundreds of billions of parameters.
-Unless you have multiple GPUs or unreasonable amount of RAM and patience - you'll be most likely restricted to models with less than 20 billion parameters.
+Unless you have multiple GPUs or unreasonable amount of RAM and patience - you'll most likely be restricted to models with less than 20 billion parameters.
-From my experience, 7B models are pretty good for generic purposes and programming - and they are not *very* far from SOTA models like GPT-4o or Claude in terms of raw quality of generated responses, but the difference can be noticeable at times.
+From my experience, 7-8B models are pretty good for generic purposes and programming - and they are not *very* far from SOTA models like GPT-4o or Claude in terms of raw quality of generated responses, but the difference is definitely noticeable.
 Keep in mind that the choice of a model is only a part of the problem - providing proper context and system prompt, or fine-tuning LLMs can do wonders.

 ### Can i replace ChatGPT/Claude/\[insert online LLM provider\] with that?

-Probably yes.
+Maybe.
+In theory - yes, but in practice - it depends on your tools.
 `llama.cpp` provides OpenAI-compatible server.
 As long as your tools communicate with LLMs via OpenAI API, and you are able to set custom endpoint, you will be able to use self-hosted LLM with them.

+## prerequisites

+- Reasonably modern CPU.
+If you're rocking any Ryzen, or Intel's 8th gen or newer, you're good to go, but all of this should work on older hardware too.
+- Optimally, a GPU.
+More VRAM, the better.
+If you have at least 8GB of VRAM, you should be able to run 7-8B models, i'd say that it's reasonable minimum.
+Vendor doesn't matter, llama.cpp supports NVidia, AMD and Apple GPUs (not sure about Intel, but i think i saw a backend for that - if not, Vulkan should work).
+- If you're not using GPU or it doesn't have enough VRAM, you need RAM for the model.
+As above, at least 8GB of free RAM is recommended, but more is better.

+In the guide, i'll assume you're using either Windows or Linux, with Git, [CMake](https://cmake.org/) and - if you have one - your preferred C++ toolchain.
+If you don't have one yet, don't worry - i'll tell you where to get one from.
+If you're on Mac, i'll point you to the guides in llama.cpp repository when not sure about something.
+Linux and Windows users are also encouraged to check them, as the knowledge in this blog post may not stay up-to-date with whatever llama.cpp does in the future.

+Some context-specific formatting is used in this post:

+> Parts of this post where i'll write about Windows-specific stuff will have this background.
+{.windows-bg}

+> And parts where i'll write about Linux-specific stuff will have this background.
+{.linux-bg}

 ## getting the basics